Scroll down and click

 you find them?
 Does anyone run a 'sherpa' service?
 These questions and many more are answered by this 8th edition of the book giving you all the information you need to select the best route.
 Published Nov 09.
 K

 The Long Distance Walkers Handbook - A comprehensive directory of long-distance walking routes in Britain.
 The walks are listed alphabetically and according to distance in miles and kilometres, and the volume also includes details of walks of 20 miles and above.
 Endorsed by the Long Distance Walkers Association (LDWA), this seventh edition incorporates approximately 100 additional paths, with maps that have been redrawn to incorporate the additional walks.
 Published April 02.
+Limited availability.

 The Land's End to John O'Groats Walk, Andrew McCloy -